voucherifyio/voucherify-dotNET-sdk/readme.md

 ## Changelog

+- **2018-02-04** - `4.3.0` - Added support for Api Versions.
+Added support for Orders, Events, Promotions, Segments and Validation Rules.
 - **2017-11-22** - `4.2.0` - Added 'ApplicableTo' property to Voucher.
 - **2017-10-24** - `4.1.2` - Added 'key' property to VoucherifyClientException.
 Removed private setters for Order and Customer entities.
 - **2017-08-30** - `4.1.1` - Added .ConfigureAwait(false) to all awaitable calls to prevent deadlocks when using the ASP.NET.